anton-tsyganenko/otppy/README.md

 `-c action`, `--hash=action` - use hash sum (`check`- when you decrypt a message or `add` - when you encrypt a message, `no` - don't use (not recommended) or `auto` (by default))
 `-z action`, `--zip=action` - `compress`(`c`) or `decompress`(`d`) data, `no` - don't use or `auto` - don't compress data, but decompress if it looks compressed, by default.
 `-a algorithm`, `--compress-algorithm=algorithm` - algorithm for compressing data, `gzip` (by default) or `bzip2`.
-`-g`, `--gen-keys` - generate keys
 `-K`, `--key-action action` - action to do with used key (`leave`, `delete`, `shred` (secure delete), or `rename` to mark as used)

+##key generation

+To generate keys, make a folder and put some files there.
+It's recommended to use your own files, that were not published.
+Total size of files should be in several times bigger than total keys size.
+Then use the `./keygen.py <folder> <key_length> <keys_number> [t]` command.
+After generation files, that were in the folder will be deleted.

 ##getting started

 If you have already got key sets, skip steps 1 and 2.

-1. Generate 2 folders with keys using commands `./otp.py -g -o you_to_interlocutor` and `./otp.py -g -o interlocutor_to_you`.
-The program will ask you the number of keys, that is equal to the number of messages and keys length, that is equal to the maximum length of each message.
-Do not make them too short or too long.
+1. Generate 2 folders with keys as described in previous paragraph.
 It's recommended to generate 100-10000 keys with a 100-10000 bytes size according to the situation.
 If you have a one-way communication, you can only generate one folder with keys or generate small 2 folder.
 2. Send this folders to your recipient using a **secure** channel.
 You can zip the folder without compression.
 3. To encrypt a message, use the `./otp.py -k you_to_interlocutor` command.
 Enter your message and press enter.
 Now the result is ready to be sent to the recipient.
 4. To decrypt a message, use command `./otp.py -k interlocutor_to_you`, then enter the encrypted text.